 Getting credit toward loan rehabilitation

-If you had previously defaulted on your federal student loans and entered into an agreement to rehabilitate your loan by making nine monthly payments, all of your suspended payments will count.
+However, if you’ve previously defaulted on your federal student loans and entered into a new rehabilitation loan agreement by making nine monthly payments, all your suspended payments will count.

 Loan servicers have been instructed not to report borrowers to credit bureaus as delinquent while their payments have been suspended.

-The suspension of monthly payments and the interest waiver on federal student loans is automatic — you don’t have to apply — and retroactive to March 13.
-Loan servicers have been instructed to place loans in administrative forbearance and stop collecting payments until Dec.
-31.
+The suspension of monthly payments and the interest waiver on federal student loans is automatic — you don’t have to apply — and retroactive to March 13, 2020.
+Loan servicers have been instructed to place loans in administrative forbearance and stop collecting payments.

-Borrowers who want to continue making payments on their federal student loans may be able to save money by paying them down faster.
-That’s because once you’ve paid any interest you owed before March 13, all of your monthly payment will go toward paying down loan principal.
+If you want to continue making payments on your federal student loans, you may be able to save money by paying them down faster.
+That’s because once you’ve paid any interest you owed before March 13, all your monthly payments will go toward paying down the loan principal.